NRGGIT/myrims/myRIMS/docs/cloud-deployment-guide.md

    Replace `your-registry-url` with your container registry URL (e.g., `docker.io/yourusername` for Docker Hub).

-3. Build the Docker images:
+3. Understand the Dockerfiles:
-   - The database Dockerfile includes a multi-stage build that generates the SQL files for the CERIF data model
+   - `db.dockerfile`: A multi-stage build that generates SQL files for the CERIF data model and creates a PostgreSQL database
+   - `metabase.dockerfile`: Extends the official Metabase image with custom configurations
-   - The Metabase and Airbyte Dockerfiles extend the official images with custom configurations
+   - `airbyte.dockerfile`: Extends the official Airbyte server image with custom configurations

 ### 2. Configure Environment Variables